cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   of `Ns` bytes long.
 - "BlindedElement": The blinded value output by `Blind()`, a serialized `Element` of `Ne` bytes long.
-- "EvaluatedElement": The evaluated element output by `Evaluate()`, a serialized `Element` of `Ne` bytes long.
+- "EvaluatedElement": The evaluated element output by `BlindEvaluate()`, a serialized `Element` of `Ne` bytes long.
 - "Proof": The serialized `Proof` output from `GenerateProof()` (only listed for verifiable mode test vectors), composed of two serialized